zeugor/zeugor.github.io/content/articles/2021-05-09-java-optional-get-value.md

 description: "Best practices for extracting the containing value from a Java Optional."
 ---

-Optional is among us since Java 8, and it is extensively used in modern Java.
+Optional has been with us since Java 8, and it is extensively used in modern Java.
 In order to extract the containing value the Optional API provides the self-explanatory method `get()`.
 This is a tricky method that uses to cause cluttered and buggy code.
 In this post we are going show why we should avoid it, while spotlighting their downsides and showing better alternatives.

 ## We should not use `get()` unless we prove the containing value is present.
 Sooner than later this code will cause a `NoSuchElementException`.